masternotions/masternotions.github.io/articles.md

 - ``May 03, 2019`` Matt Novak on The Novak Archive: [Why Does Glenn Greenwald Keep Appearing on Tucker Carlson's Show?](https://www.novakarchive.com/foias/2019/4/20/why-does-glenn-greenwald-keep-going-on-tucker-carlsons-show)
 - ``May 10, 2019`` Whitney Webb for MintPress News: [Another Whistleblower Bites the Dust as The Intercept Adds a Third Notch to Its Burn Belt](https://www.mintpressnews.com/daniel-hale-another-whistleblower-bites-the-dust-as-the-intercept-adds-a-third-notch-to-its-burn-belt/258386/)
 - ``Jul 05, 2019`` Bob Morris for Politics in the Zeros: [Brazil investigating Glenn Greenwald for money laundering](https://polizeros.com/2019/07/05/brazil-investigating-glenn-greenwald-for-money-laundering/)
-- ``Jul 23, 2019`` Bruna de Pieri for Terça Livre TV: [Glenn Greenwald has been sued for pornography, according to foreign website](https://www.tercalivre.com.br/glenn-greenwald-ja-foi-processado-por-pornografia-segundo-site-estrangeiro/)
 - ``Jul 27, 2019`` Maritaca News: [According to the bad language, the @DomMascHry31 profile on Twitter belongs to Glenn from IntercePT](https://maritaca-news.blogspot.com/2019/07/segundo-as-mas-linguas-o-perfil.html)
 - ``Aug 05, 2019`` Oswaldo Eustáquio for Agora Paraná: [Congressman David Miranda was an escort and sold drugs at a gay nightclub in Rio de Janeiro](https://web.archive.org/web/20191210044025/http://www.agoraparana.com.br/noticia/deputado-david-miranda-era-garoto-de-programa-e-vendia-drogas-em-boate-gay-no-rio-de-janeiro)
 - ``Sep 11, 2019`` Arthur Soares, Mariana Oliveira, Paulo Renato Soares for G1: [Coaf points out 'atypical movement' of R$ 2.5 million in the account of deputy David Miranda](https://g1.globo.com/rj/rio-de-janeiro/noticia/2019/09/11/coaf-aponta-movimentacao-atipica-de-r-25-milhoes-em-conta-do-deputado-federal-david-miranda.ghtml)